BDGS Associés

 Thomas Meli

 Partner specialising in securities law as well as public and private M&A transactions.
 He advises leading industrial groups and institutional investors on complex cross-border transactions, and major investment funds on a large number of transactions, including LBOs, takeover offers, and PtoPs.
-He has recently represented Caisse des Dépôts et Consignations on the sale of its stake in Transdev Group to Rethmann France; Merit France on the acquisition of two luxury hotels located in Saint-Tropez (France); Solabia on the acquisition of a majority stake in PolymerExpert; Icade on the sale of its stake in Icade Santé to Primonial REIM; ENGIE on the sale of Equans to Bouygues and the sale of its stake in Suez to Veolia; Thales on the sale of its Ground Transportation Systems (GTS) to Hitachi Rail; OpenGate Capital on the sale of Bois & Matériaux to Chausson Group, the sale of Axter to IKO Group (Canada), the sale of Skydôme to the Kingspan Group (Ireland), and the acquisition of Umicore’s zinc chemicals business; KKR & Co.
+Thomas Méli has recently represented Caisse des Dépôts et Consignations on the sale of its stake in Transdev Group to Rethmann France; Merit France on the acquisition of two luxury hotels located in Saint-Tropez (France); Solabia on the acquisition of a majority stake in PolymerExpert; Icade on the sale of its stake in a portfolio of healthcare assets in Italy to BNP Paribas REIM and the sale of its stake in Icade Santé to Primonial REIM; ENGIE on the sale of ENGIE Home Services to Latour Capital, the sale of Equans to Bouygues and the sale of its stake in Suez to Veolia; Thales on the sale of its Ground Transportation Systems (GTS) to Hitachi Rail; OpenGate Capital on the sale of Bois & Matériaux to Chausson Group, the sale of Axter to IKO Group (Canada), the sale of Skydôme to the Kingspan Group (Ireland), and the acquisition of Umicore’s zinc chemicals business; KKR & Co.
 Inc. on the 100 million dollar Series C funding round of Ornikar; Goldman Sachs PE on the 70 million dollar Series C funding round of LumApps; and Safran on its public offer for Zodiac Aerospace.

 Jean-Emmanuel Skovron